chryswoods/siremol.org/chryswoods.com/parallel_python/mapreduce_part2.md

 One of the annoying limitations of the current version of `multiprocessing` is that it does not support anonymous (lambda) functions.
 The mapping function has to be created using the `def name(args)` syntax.
-The reason is because Python currently doesn't pickle functions correctly (i.e. python cannot convert the code of a function to a binary array of data that can be transmitted to the worker copies of the script.
+The reason is because Python currently doesn't [pickle](https://docs.python.org/2/library/pickle.html) functions correctly (i.e.
+Python cannot convert the code of a function to a binary array of data that can be transmitted to the worker copies of the script.
 In contrast, Python can correctly pickle most argument types, so can send arguments to the workers).
 If you want to use anonymous functions with `multiprocessing`,